ZcashCommunityGrants/arboretum-notes/AllArboristCallNotes/Arborist Call 55-Notes.md

 [31:48] - **Adi**

-So about the nighthawk wallet.
-We have implemented a parallel sync mechanism in both the iOS and Android native apps, which significantly improves the wallet syncing speeds.
-So this enhancement will ensure a smoother UX for our users.
+Starting with the Nighthawk Wallet.
+We have adopted the parallel sync mechanism in both the iOS and Android native apps, which significantly improves the wallet syncing speeds.
+This enhancement will ensure a smoother UX for our users.

 [32:09]

-And these enhancements are built upon the robust [Secant project](https://github.com/zcash/secant-ios-wallet/) architecture that will have enhanced performance and security.
-On the distributed infrastructure front, we have been monitoring our automation setup and the node upgrades that went on from version 5.6.0 to 5.6.1.
-Also, for the Zcash Block Explorer, we've updated the main net and testnet frontends to respond to the updated zcashd node v5.6.1.
+And these enhancements are built upon the robust Secant project architecture that will have enhanced performance and security.
+On the distributed infrastructure front, we have been monitoring our automation setup and the node upgrades from version 5.6.0 to 5.6.1.
+Also, for the Zcash Block Explorer, we've updated the main-net and test-net frontends to respond to the updated zcashd node v5.6.1.
 That's pretty much it for now.
 Thanks.

 [32:52]

-There's a question about the DAGsync, so that's another work.
-There's still a lot of moving parts it has to go through to make that work.
-But even before DAGsync comes, I think this parallel sync mechanism which simultaneously downloads and scans for transactions, reduces scanning speed considerably.
-So we look forward for shipping that when we can.
+There's a question about the DAGsync, so that's additional work.
+There's still a lot of moving parts to go through to make that work.
+But even before DAGsync comes, the parallel sync mechanism which simultaneously downloads and scans for transactions, reduces scanning speed considerably.
+We look forward for shipping the updates to our wallet apps when we can.

 [33:18] - **Daira**